Carbon Leakage, the Green Paradox and Perfect Future Markets

-Policies of lowering carbon demand may aggravate instead of alleviate climate change (green paradox).
-In a two‐period, three‐country general equilibrium model with finite endowment of fossil fuel, one country enforces an emissions cap in the first or second periods.
-When that cap is tightened, the extent of carbon leakage depends on the interaction of various parameters and elasticities.
+Policies of lowering carbon demand may aggravate rather than alleviate climate change (green paradox).
+In a two-period three-country general equilibrium model with finite endowment of fossil fuel one country enforces an emissions cap in the first or second period.
+When that cap is tightened the extent of carbon leakage depends on the interaction of various parameters and elasticities.
 Conditions for the green paradox are specified.
-All determinants of carbon leakage resulting from tightening the first‐period cap work in the opposite direction when the second‐period cap is tightened.
-Tightening the second‐period cap does not necessarily lead to the green paradox.
+All determinants of carbon leakage resulting from tightening the first-period cap work in opposite direction when the second-period cap is tightened.
+Tightening the second-period cap does not necessarily lead to the green paradox.

 Keywords: carbon leakage, green paradox, emissions cap